Rules

 • Total of 9 possible plaques to be earned.

-Submissions Visit the Log Submissions page to upload your Cabrillo log file.
+Log Submission Visit the Log Submission page to upload your Cabrillo log file.